goze311/MacApplicationUninstallerTool/README.md

-# duplicateFile
+# MacApplicationUninstallerTool
-check and list out duplicate file and remind you want to delete it or not
+check and list out all the applications you want to uninstall it or not